11 January - 15 March 2022

 Project grant for international research collaboration within antimicrobial resistance (JPIAMR)

-The purpose of the grant is to support international collaboration within the Joint Programming Initiative on Antimicrobial Resistance (JPIAMR).
-This is the 13th call within JPIAMR , and has the title “One Health interventions to prevent or reduce the development and transmission of antimicrobial resistance (AMR)”.
-Sweden, via the Swedish Research Council and the Swedish International Development Cooperation Agency, is one of the 21 countries taking part in the call.
+The purpose of the grant is to support international collaboration in the Joint Programming Initiative on Antimicrobial Resistance (JPIAMR).
+This is the 14th call within JPIAMR and has the title “Disrupting drug Resistance Using Innovative Design”.
+Sweden, via the Swedish Research Council, the Swedish International Development Cooperation Agency and Vinnova, is one of the 18 countries taking part in the JPIAMR call.

 Support form: Project support

 Subject area: Medicine and Health

 Applicant: Individual researcher who participates as 1 of maximum 2 Swedish project leaders in a consortium with partners from at least 3 participating countries.
 Only researchers at an administrating organisation approved by the Swedish Research Council may apply

 Minimum 1 200 000 SEK in total per Swedish partner in a project.